gjcooper/VAULT/01_articles/nassar2021all.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Nassar, Matthew R.; Waltz, James A.; Albrecht, Matthew A.; Gold, James M.; Frank, Michael J."
+author: Nassar, Matthew R.; Waltz, James A.; Albrecht, Matthew A.; Gold, James M.; Frank, Michael J.
-title: "All or nothing belief updating in patients with schizophrenia reduces precision and flexibility of beliefs"
+title: All or nothing belief updating in patients with schizophrenia reduces precision and flexibility of beliefs
-publication: "Brain"
+publication: Brain
 date: 2021-04-12
 citekey: nassar2021all
 aliases:
-    - "All or nothing belief updating in patients with schizophrenia reduces precision and flexibility of beliefs"
+  - All or nothing belief updating in patients with schizophrenia reduces precision and flexibility of beliefs
 ---

 # All or nothing belief updating in patients with schizophrenia reduces precision and flexibility of beliefs